-Previously, I undertook a MSc (by research) in the Sumner Lab at the University of Bristol.
-My project looked at caste evolution and transcriptomics in the Epiponini, a tribe of Neotropical social wasps.
+Previously, I undertook a MSc (by Research) in the Sumner lab at the University of Bristol.
+My research focused on social evolution and transcriptomics in the Epiponini, a tribe of Neotropical social wasps.
 Alongside this, I was also involved in a project which dealt with the economic and ecological value of wasps.
-Before this, I assisted in a project on the epigenetic mechanisms underlying sociality in bumblebees.

 BSc (University of East Anglia), MSc (University of Bristol)